mahi97/mahi-log/_posts/2020-10-30-neural-turing-machine.md

 ## Motivation

-When we face complex problems: On the one hand, we have the training of large-scale deep learning models, which is not so *natural*, e.g., we need a massive amount of data to train specific tasks with no ability to generalize or deal with noises, no human learn like this.
+When we face complex problems: On the one hand, we can train a large-scale deep learning model, which is not so *natural*.
+Therefore, we need a massive amount of data to train specific tasks with no ability to generalize or deal with noises.
 On the other hand, we have good old symbolic AI, which cannot keep up in accuracy and speed with Neural Network, but understandable and robust.

-From the early days of Neural Network (when they call it *connectivisim* approach or distributed data processing), symbolic AI scientist raises to critics about it:
+From the early days of Neural Network (when they call it *connectivisim* approach or distributed data processing), symbolic AI scientist raises to critics:
   1. Incapable of handling variable-sized input
   2. Incapable of “variable-binding” (e.g. Mary Spokes to John; we bind Mary to subject role.)